Redesigning workforce architecture around household stability.

-Khalil Osiris helps employers, workforce boards, and policymakers build 2Generation Workforce Economies that treat justice-impacted people as assets and focus on real family outcomes.
+Khalil Osiris helps employers, workforce boards, and policymakers build Durability Economy Workforce Architecture that treats justice-impacted people as assets and focuses on real family outcomes.

 Built for workforce boards, employers, funders, corrections leaders, and policymakers ready to measure what matters.